 Want to know more about legacy software rewriting process?
-Find your answers here: Should You Rehost, Rebuild, or Rewrite a Legacy Application
+Find your answers here: Should You Rehost, Rebuild, or Rewrite a Legacy Application With Latest Software?

 The downside is obvious — rewriting the entire application doesn’t happen overnight, which means that your team will have to work on both applications simultaneously.
 Your developers will recreate the application using Angular and simultaneously support and upgrade the existing one for current users.

 ngUpgrade — a library offered by Angular — allows you to keep running both frameworks simultaneously.
 This technology facilitates a slow and smooth transition that can last years or be relatively quick, depending on your goals and priorities.
 Your development team chooses one route at a time and starts upgrading from the bottom up. ngUpgrade allows Angular and AngularJS to coexist and work together without disrupting the application.